 2e: Engaging Underprepared Students

-To satisfy the module requirements, faculty must apply at least one technique, such as using ungraded assignments early in the semester, inviting a panel of past students to share advice with their current students, using a performance prognosis inventory, or sharing academic support resources.
+To satisfy the module requirements, faculty must implement one or more techniques, such as using ungraded assignments early in the semester, creating an online Buddy System, using a performance prognosis inventory, or sharing academic support resources.

 Advising Subject Matter Expert(s)